Courtship display: Evolutionary significance

 There are multiple hypotheses about how courtship displays may have evolved in animals, including the Fisherian runaway model and the good genes hypothesis.

 As explained by the Fisherian runaway model, sexually dimorphic males with exaggerated ornamentation may have been sexually selected for in species with female choice.
 Fitness of these males would increase, resulting in the proliferation of males with such ornamentation over time.
 This means that a gene or set of genes will be favoured by female choice over time.
 This would explain why and how such elaborate traits develop within certain species.
 However, as time goes on and generations pass, the survival advantage associated with one trait may dissipate due to extreme exaggeration to the point that it decreases fitness.

 The "good genes" hypothesis proposes that female selection of a mate is dependent on whether or not the male has genes that would increase the quality of the offspring of the female.
-In some cases, exaggerated male ornamentation may be indicative to a choosing female that a male who is able to place such a large investment in trait somewhat counterintuitive to survival would carry good genes.
+In some cases, exaggerated male ornamentation may be indicative to a choosing female that a male who is able to place such a large investment in a trait somewhat counterintuitive to survival would carry good genes.
 For example, the costs associated with bright and complex plumage can be high.
 Only males with good genes are able to support a large investment into the development of such traits, which, in turn displays their high fitness.

 An alternative is the sensory exploitation hypothesis, which supposes that sexual preferences are the result of preexisting sensory biases, such as that for supernormal stimuli.
 These could drive the evolution of courtship displays.